Skip to main content

 Completing the Disability Verification Form for Housing Accommodation Request is strongly recommended as it will complete information to the DSS Office.

 Documentation from a qualified professional must indicate that you meet the necessary criteria for the diagnosis of a physical or psychological impairment that substantially limits one or more major life activities, as defined by the ADA.
 In addition, documentation must include all information needed to demonstrate the existence of your disability and the necessity of the specific housing accommodations requested.
-The documentation must establish your eligibility for housing accommodation(s) and include, at a minimum:
+The documentation must establish your eligibility for housing accommodation(s) and include, at a minimum the:

-• Date of the evaluation and treatment history;
+• Date of the evaluation and treatment history.

-• Description of the disability and severity level;
+• Description of the disability and severity level.

-• Test results used to reach diagnosis;
+• Test results used to reach diagnosis.

-• Explanations describing how the disability has substantially limited certain major life activities;
+• Explanations describing how the disability has substantially limited certain major life activities.

-• Current impact of the disability in the residential setting;
+• Current impact of the disability in the residential setting.

-• Past use and effectiveness of any housing accommodations in the residential setting;
+• Past use and effectiveness of any housing accommodations in the residential setting.

-• Recommendations for specific housing accommodations that are logically related to a treatment plan and the impact described;
+• Recommendations for specific housing accommodations that are logically related to a treatment plan and the impact described.

 • Signature, credentials, and contact information of the evaluator.